-When direct control of the rotor thrust magnitude is used, the rotor collective pitch angle θ_0 must be calculated from the thrust C_T/σ .
-If the commanded variable is the collective pitch angle, then it is necessary to calculate the rotor thrust, resulting in more computation, particularly since all quantities depending on the thrust (inflow, induced power factor, mean drag coefficient) are also unknown.
+Direct control of the rotor thrust magnitude is used, so the rotor collective pitch angle $\theta_0$ must be calculated from the thrust $C_T/\sigma$ .
+If the commanded variable were the collective pitch angle, then calculating the rotor thrust would be necessary, resulting in a more complicated solution procedure; in particular, an iteration between thrust and inflow would be needed.
 There may be flight states where the commanded thrust can not be produced by the rotor, even with stall neglected in the section aerodynamics.
-This condition will manifest as an inability to solve for the collective pitch given the thrust.
-In this circumstance the trim method can be changed so the required or specified thrust is an achievable value, or commanded collective pitch control can be used.
+This situation will manifest as an inability to solve for the collective pitch given the thrust.
+In this circumstance the trim method should be changed so the required or specified thrust is an achievable value.